 Eggplant Stew with Couscous & Almond topping

 Cut the eggplant into large chunks.
 Add olive oil to a frying pan on medium heat and add the eggplant.
-Cut the oregano, add this to the eggplant and toss in a bit of salt.
+Toss in a bit of salt on top.

 Turn up the heat and bake for around 5 minutes, occasionally stir.

 Now chop the onion and garlic in fine pieces.
-Also chop half the parsley.
-When the eggplant has turned golden you can add the onion, garlic, and parsley to the stew.
-If the eggplant gets to dry you can add a bit of oil to the pan.
+When the eggplant has turned golden you can add the onion and garlic to the stew.
+If the eggplant gets too dry you can add a bit of oil to the pan.